|

 There

 really is a lot to see.
-You would not think so from a
+You would not think so from a guidebook that

-Poitou-Vendée-Charentes.
-I recommend the Hachette
+I recommend the Hachette Vacances Guide to Poitou-Charentes

-and more fun to use.
+(in English).
+It's more informative and more fun to use.

 Within

-small towns and places to relax.
-A bit further afield are the towns of Cognac, Angoulême, Saintes, Surgères and La Rochelle.
+towns of Cognac, Angoulême, Saintes, Surgères and La Rochelle.

 of which Ile de Ré is the poshest and busiest (toll bridge).